isomerpages/govtech-corp/media/events/_posts/2025-03-21-post-Industry Engagement 2025 (14 May 2025).md

 </table>
 <p><em>*Please note that the programme may be subject to change without prior notice.</em>
 </p>
-<p>For IE 2025 queries, please contact our event management partner at&nbsp;
+<p>For IE2025 queries, please contact our event management partner at&nbsp;
 <a href="mailto: IE2025Secretariat@Knoxx.com.sg" rel="noopener noreferrer nofollow" target="_blank">IE2025Secretariat@Knoxx.com.sg</a>.</p>
 <p><a href="/files/media/Events/Code_of_Conduct_for_IE2025.pdf" rel="noopener noreferrer nofollow" target="_blank">Code of Conduct</a>&nbsp;
 |&nbsp; <a href="/files/media/Events/Terms_and_Conditions_IE2025.pdf" rel="noopener nofollow" target="_blank">Terms and Conditions</a>